DreamBox Math: The Progress Report (Educators)

 Grade Level Standing

-In addition to students' growth over time, you can also see where students are working relative to their rostered (or enrolled) grade level.
+In addition to students' progress over time, you can also see where students are working relative to their rostered (or enrolled) grade level.
 Across the selected group of students (at a district, school, grade, teacher, or classroom level) the Grade Level Standing graph shows the proportion of students working in three categories:

 Below Grade Level